 In Egypt, Arab economic and finance ministers have been meeting to consider proposals for increased economic cooperation between their countries.

-In Egypt, Arab economic and finance ministers have been meeting to consider proposals for increased economic cooperation between their countries.
+Background: In Egypt, Arab economic and finance ministers have been meeting to consider proposals for increased economic cooperation between their countries.
 The Arab League has suggested that its 22 member states should hold a summit meeting to work out a strategy for cooperation.

 SYNOPSIS: The meeting began at Arab League Headquarters in Cairo on Tuesday (20 September) and it was opened by the league's secretary general, Mahmoud Riad, seen here on the left talking to Mahmoud Tourki, Saudi Arabia's deputy economics minister.